CheckPointSW/terraform-provider-infinity-next/README.md

 # Check Point Infinity Next Management Terraform Provider
 Infinity Next's Terraform Provider for managing CloudGuard AppSec and other Infinity Next security application using Terraform.

+## Requirements
+* Terraform v0.13+
+* inext CLI - used to publish and enforce your changes made by Terraform.

 ## Usage
 ### Generating an API Key *(Required)*